vmfmyot/VR-Cat-Museum/README.md

 We mostly worked on the project on-site in order to gain access to the hardware, so most features were implemented as a group.

 ### _3D museum layout_
-Basic sketch layout was designed as a group.
-Complete 3D modelisation (with assets embedded) made by **Gleda**.
+**Gleda**\
+We made a very basic sketch of the overall layout during a brainstorming session.
+Then, Gleda modelled the entire museum in SweetHome3D, and added textures and assets before exporting it to the main scene.

+### _Colliders and physics_
+**Sidonie**\
+Colliders and physics were added to all our 3D objects to ensure a smooth and realistic VR experience.

 ### _Ambiant lighting_
-When getting close to an artifact, light appears to .............
-This feature was handled by Gleda.

-### _Colliders and physics_
-**Sidonie**
+**Gleda**\
+When the player gets close to an artifact or a painting in the Antique and Modern rooms, ambiant lights appear to set focus on it.
+Consequently, getting away from said artifact will turn the corresponding light off.
+This scripted behavior was implemented with the help of collision events.

 ### _3D artifacts and assets_
+**Victoria**\
 Exhibitions themes were decided as a group.
-3D assets collection, import and resizing handled by **Victoria**.
+Then, all 3D assets were gathered, imported into the project, resized and placed in their spots by Victoria.

 ### _Virtual navigation_
+**Sidonie**\
 Player can use the joystick to move around the museum (glyding metaphor).
-It is advised to use both joysticks when playing.
-Virtual navigation implemented by **Sidonie**.
+It is advised to use both joysticks when playing: to move, use the left joystick, and to point at things use the right one.

 ### _Spatial audio_
+**Gleda**\
 Each room has their own background music that fits the theme of the exhibition.
 When moving from one room to the other, the audio changes accordingly.
-This feature was handled by **Gleda**.

 ### _Ray casting manipulation of objects_
+**Sidonie and Victoria**\
-Some objects, such as Information Panels and the Puzzle Minigames are interactable through ray casting.
-This part was handled by **Sidonie and Victoria**.
+Some objects, such as Information Panels for each artifacts and the Puzzle Minigame are interactable through ray casting.
+Ray casting works better using the right joystick.

 ### _Puzzle minigame_
+**Sidonie**\
-Our museum has a small puzzle minigame with grabbable pieces.
-This was implemented by **Sidonie**.
+Our museum contains a small puzzle minigame with grabbable pieces.
+Unfortunately, because of time constraints, we didn't have time to complete it.

 ### _Information panels_
+**Gleda and Victoria**\
 Each artifact has a scrollable canvas that displays information with a 3D TextMeshPro.
-Artifacts information was gathered by **Gleda and Victoria** and **Victoria** added the panels to the museum.
+Artifacts descriptions was gathered by Gleda, and Victoria added the information panels to each artifact in the museum.

 ### _Timer_
+**Victoria and Sidonie**\
 We added a timer to count down the time spent in the museum.
 This timer UI is always visible to the player.
-Canvas and scripting implemented by **Victoria**.
+The UI canvas was made by Sidonie, and the scripting was handled by Victoria.

 ### _Project report_
 The README.md was written by **Victoria**.

 ## Video demonstration